 - Project / Tool Notes (about 2,000 to 4,000 words): Project/Tool notes are descriptive reports that detail the accomplishments and contributions of a particular project, tool, encoding method, etc.

 - Data sets (about 1,500 to 4,000 words): Data sets are organized collections of TEI or related data that are accompanied by a short descriptive paper that describes the data set and its contribution to the the TEI and other scholarly communities.
-The data set must be published in a publicly accessible archive such as GitHub, TAPAS, or the Oxford Text Archive.
+The data set must be published in a publicly accessible archive such as Zenodo, GitHub, TAPAS, or the Oxford Text Archive.
 The jTEI will not host the dataset, but will publish the descriptive paper along with a link to the data set.
+Submissions must include an accessible link to the data sets in question.

 Submissions should have the following components in this order: